Guillem96/ai-python-autocomplete/README.md

 Then run the following command:

 ```
-$ python -m autopy downlaod -o data/raw -u GITHUB_USER -t GITHUB_TOKEN -q tensorflow
+$ python -m autopy download -o data/raw -u GITHUB_USER -t GITHUB_TOKEN -q tensorflow
 ```

 With the above command, you will download Python files from repositories containing the word "tensorflow".
-Then if you want to get more data you can re-run the command but chaning the `-q` argument.
+Then if you want to get more data you can re-run the command but changing the `-q` argument.

-2. **Clean the data**: In this step, we remove the comments and unnecessay trailing spaces.
+2. **Clean the data**: In this step, we remove the comments and unnecessary trailing spaces.

 ```
 $ python -m autopy preprocess -i data/raw -o data/preprocessed